intermet/neural-spx-vix-calibration/README.md

 ```

-We give below typical example of configuration files.
+We give below a typical example of configuration files.
 ### `my_model.py`
 ```python
 import torch